-Interaction Design I conveys the basic understanding of interaction - conceptually, theoretically, and with a special focus on the relationship between humans and products/interactive systems.
+Interaction Design 1 covers the basics of interaction conceptually and theoretically.
+There's a special focus on the relationship between humans and products/interactive systems.
 We begin with an understanding of the primary aims for interaction with products.

-It will also build on Semiotic studies.
-As the module proceeds we will also emphasise the relevance of research methods (in particular empathy tools, personas, scenarios) as well as digital mobile and web-based interactive rapid prototyping tools to evaluate and present design ideas.
+We also cover the relevance of research methods (empathy tools, personas, scenarios) as well as digital mobile- and web-based interactive rapid prototyping tools to evaluate and present design ideas.

-- Human sensory system, interaction modalities, with emphasis on visual and screen design,
+- the human sensory system and interaction modalities, with emphasis on visual and screen design

 Module learning outcomes

 - Establish an understanding of the main user, interaction, and context requirements